-One primary reason that a clienteling strategy is so valuable to a retailer is that it impacts heavily on a very important success metric: customer lifetime value (LTV).
-Ongoing COVID-19 restrictions have further accentuated the need to deliver superior customer experiences wherever a customer chooses to engage with your brand (be it in-store, online or remotely) as customers are switching brands at unprecedented rates.
-So, if retailers want to ensure loyalty and LTV they must focus attention on their ability to deliver personalised services - some of which will be achieved through deploying clienteling capabilities.
+One of the main reasons that clienteling is so valuable is that it impacts heavily on a very important success metric: customer lifetime value (LTV).
+As customers begin to switch brands at unprecdented rates, it's more important than ever for retailers to offer superior customer experiences wherever a customer chooses to engage with your brand (be it in-store, online or remotely).
+If retailers want to fight off brand switching and instead promote customer loyalty, they must focus on their ability to deliver personalised services - some of which will be achieved through deploying clienteling capabilities.

 Clienteling is clearly a must-have for retailers, which makes this a good time to recap on what it is, why it’s important, and how to implement it.